-$$KL[q(x), p(x)] = \int q(x) \log \frac{q(x)}{p(x)} dx$$ (7)
+$$\operatorname{KL}[q(x), p(x)] = \int q(x) \, \log \frac{q(x)}{p(x)} \, \mathrm{d}x \tag{7}$$

 KL measures the discrepancy between two probability densities.
 It is equal to zero if the densities are identical and greater than zero otherwise.
-Because $KL \ge 0$, equation 5 tells us that $L(m) \ge F(m)$.
-That is, the log model evidence is bounded below by F, and the closer $q(\theta|Y,m)$ is to $p(\theta|Y,m)$, the tighter the bound.
+Because KL \geq 0, Eq.
+(5) tells us that $L(m) \geq F(m)$.
+That is, the log model evidence is bounded below by F, and the closer $q(\theta | Y,m)$ is to $p(\theta | Y,m)$, the tighter the bound.

-Equation 5 describes the fundamental relationship between model evidence, free energy and KL-divergence.
-This relationship is used in the inference framework known as Variational Bayes (VB) [28].
-In VB, the parameters of an approximate posterior density, $q(\theta|Y,m)$ (see section 2.2.3) are updated to maximise F(m).
+Equation (5) describes the fundamental relationship between model evidence, free energy and KL-divergence.
+This relationship is used in the inference framework known as Variational Bayes (VB) [Beal, 2003].
+In VB, the parameters of an approximate posterior density, $q(\theta | Y,m)$ (see later section) are updated to maximise F(m).
 This therefore maximises a lower bound on the model evidence.
-A number of methods now use this approach in the analysis of neuroimaging data [41, 32, 34, 36, 37].
+A number of methods now use this approach in the analysis of neuroimaging data [Penny et al., 2003, 2005; Sahani and Nagarajan, 2004; Sato et al., 2004; Wolrich et al., 2004].

-Model comparison proceeds using F(m) as a surrogate for the model evidence, under the assumption that the bound in equation 5 is tight.
+Model comparison proceeds using F(m) as a surrogate for the model evidence, under the assumption that the bound in Eq.
+(5) is tight.
 This will be the case if the approximate posteriors are close to the true posteriors.
-In our previous work on modelling fMRI time series (see section 5 in [32]) we have used Gibbs sampling to show that this is indeed the case.
+In our previous work on modelling fMRI time series (see Section 5 in [Penny et al., 2003]) we have used Gibbs sampling to show that this is indeed the case.

-It is also possible to approximate the model evidence using sampling methods [18, 5].
-In the very general context of probabilistic graphical models, Beal and Ghahramani [5] have shown that the VB approximation of model evidence is considerably more accurate than the Bayesian Information Criterion (BIC) whilst incurring little extra computational cost.
-Moreover, model selection using VB is of comparable accuracy to a much more computationally demanding method based on Annealed Importance Sampling (AIS) [5].
+It is also possible to approximate the model evidence using sampling methods [Beal, 2003; Gelman et al., 1995].
+In the very general context of probabilistic graphical models, Beal and Ghahramani [2003] have shown that the VB approximation of model evidence is considerably more accurate than the Bayesian Information Criterion whilst incurring little extra computational cost.
+Moreover, model selection using VB is of comparable accuracy to a much more computationally demanding method based on Annealed Importance Sampling [Beal, 2003].

-2.1.3 Computing the free energy
+Computing the free energy